 Specific financial decisions often depend more on one type of accounting information than another.

 Consider the following independent, hypothetical situations:

-1. Pierson Industries is thinking about extending credit to a new customer.
+2. The Back roads Company is considering extending credit to a new customer.
 The terms of credit would require the customer to pay within 45 days of receipt of the goods.

-4. Standen Bank is thinking about extending a loan to a small company.
-The company would be required to make interest payments at the end of each year for five years, and to repay the loan at the end of the fi ft h year.
+4. Shields Bank is thinking about extending a loan to a small company.
+The company would be required to make interest payments at the end of each year for three years, and to repay the loan at the end of the third year.

 (a) Identify types of user(s) of accounting information in each situation and indicate if they are external or internal.

 (b) For each situation, state whether the user making the decision would depend mostly on information about

 (1) The business's economic resources and claims to the resources, or